ocelot-cloud/website/content/docs/app-store/create-own-apps.md

 ### App Store Requirements

-Any software with a web interface can become an app.
-You simply need to have a publicly available Docker image containing the software and follow the steps below to create an app in the App Store.
-When the configuration is done right and the app is installed in Ocelot-Cloud, it will handle networking, certificate handling, backups and updates in the background.
+Any software with a web interface can be turned into an app.
+Just provide a publicly available Docker image and follow the steps below to publish it in the App Store.
+Once configured and installed in Ocelot-Cloud, the platform will automatically manage networking, certificates, backups, and updates.

+Typical use cases include simplifying installation and maintenance by distributing your app through the Ocelot App Store.
+This could involve integrating existing open-source software in order to support the open-source ecosystem, or making companies' on-premises, proprietary software more accessible to customers.

 ### Apps and Versions